FATF 40 RecommendationsOFAC · EU · UN SanctionsAML / CFT$4–22B AML Market

 $1.1B+ per OFAC action; up to 2× global turnover for EU violations

 OFAC's 2025 enforcement calendar averaged $220M per settled case.
-EU AMLA regulations effective 2027 align penalties with GDPR-scale: up to 10% of global turnover.
+EU AMLA regulations (full application from 10 July 2027) align penalties with GDPR-scale: up to 10% of global turnover.
 FATF mutual evaluation adverse findings trigger enhanced correspondent banking scrutiny and market access risk.

 🔒 All inputs are processed locally in your browser.
 No data is transmitted.
 Do not enter real personal data — use synthetic or anonymised inputs only.